CptNoHand/qbr-butcher/README.md

   ['hunting'] = 0
 }
 ```
+- add the items from files/items.lua to your qbr-core/shared/items.lua
+- copy image from files/meat.png to your qbr-inventory/html/images
 - create a new character or add the hunting xp and level manually into the database (for every player)
 - have fun

 # Config